Formula: Mn3Al2(SiO4)3 Isometric

 DODGE COUNTY: Small crystals of spessartine occur in pegmatite dikes cutting quartzite in the Michels Materials corporation Quarry near Waterloo.
 (Tom Buchholz, personal communication.)

 FLORENCE COUNTY: Subhedral red crystals of spessartine occur as grains up to 1.4 cm in diameter in a zoned pegmatite in the NE NE sec.
 22 T.39N.
 R.17E.
-Associated minerals are albite var. cleavelandite, quartz, microcline and zinnwaldite.
-(Koehler, 1989, pers comm.).
+Associated minerals are albite var. cleavelandite, quartz, microcline, and polylithionite (formerly called zinnwaldite) (Koehler, 1989, pers comm.).

 RUSK COUNTY: Spessartine occurs as small dodecahedral porphyroblasts in chlorite schist at the Flambeau Mine, Sec.
 9 T.34N.
 R.6W.
 (May, 1977).